Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_using_linkit_one.md

 | dataChannelId | LED_ Display| Data Channel Id for LED status |
 | dataChannelId | LED_Control | Data Channel Id for LED control |

-Note 1: The deviceId and deviceKey shown here will be differet to yours, please use your obtained value instead.
+Note 1: The deviceId and deviceKey shown may be different from yours, please use your obtained value instead.

-Note 2: The deviceId are case sensitive.
+Note 2: The deviceId is case sensitive.

 ### Step 4.
 Code the development board
 The program flow logics are as follows:

 a.
-Calls RESTful API:
+Call RESTful API:
 GET api.mediatek.com/mcs/v2/devices/{deviceId}/connections.csv
 To obtain the response value for Socket Server IP and Port

 b.
 Initiate TCP connection to the socket server

 c.
-Uploads D13 (LED) status to MCS by RESTful API once every 5 seconds:
+Upload D13 pin (LED) status to MCS once every 5 seconds using the RESTful API:
 POST api.mediatek.com/mcs/v2/devices/{deviceId}/datapoints.csv

-d. listens for switching commands issued by MCS via TCP connection
+d.
+Listen for switch commands issued through MCS via TCP connection

-e. refreshes heartbeat for TCP connection every 90 seconds
+e.
+Refreshe heartbeat for TCP connection every 90 seconds

-Sample Arduino C source code please click [here](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/source_code/linkit_sample_ino.ino)
+For the sample Arduino C source code please click  [here](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/source_code/linkit_sample_ino.ino)

 Please note:
-This source code requires HttpClient that can be download [here](https://github.com/amcewen/HttpClient/releases)
+This source code requires HttpClient that can be download from [here](https://github.com/amcewen/HttpClient/releases)

 ### Step 5.
-Turn on the board and see it in action!
+Switch the controller and see the LED in action

-After the code is loaded to the board and make sure Wireless Access Point is made available to the device, with the Serial output confirming it is live and connected:
+Please ensure that the code is loaded to the board and the Wi-Fi AP is online and connected to the board by checking the Serial output message confirmation:

 ![](../images/Linkit_ONE/img_linkitone_15.JPG)

-You can now goto the device page and be able to click the LED controller, as you click the LED to ON state, the LED on the development board will lid, and moments later the state of the LED data channel will indicate an ON state.
-As you click the LED to OFF state, the LED on the board will not lid, and moments later the state of the LED data channel will indicate an OFF state.
+You’re now ready to control the LED.
+Go to the device page and switch the controller by clicking the **ON** state, the LED on the development board will switch on, and a few seconds later, the display type LED data channel will indicate an ON state.
+Next, click the  **OFF** state, the LED will switch off, and the display type LED data channel state will indicate an OFF state.

 ![](../images/Linkit_ONE/img_linkitone_16.png)